 Open to students in 4th through 6th grade.
 TAP is for students who want to enhance their learning experience with technology.
 It meets every other Thursday.

 Activities for club members include creating TouchCast videos and more using a green screen and iPads.

 The Trojan Tribune is our school newspaper.
-Staff membership is open to 5th and 6th graders who are interested in creative and informational writing.
+Staff membership is open to students in grades 4-6 who are interested in creative and informational writing.

 Students who join the newspaper are responsible for choosing story topics, writing articles and designing pages.

 Membership on the John Mills yearbook staff is open to 5th and 6th graders and is limited to 12 students.
 Staff members meet twice per month on Wednesdays from 3:10 to 3:45 p.m.

 Students who join the yearbook team are responsible for taking photos of events before, during and after school, creating design templates and importing pictures that will be used in yearbook layouts.

 "Young Rembrandts" is the name given to drawing classes for students in grades 1-6.
 All classroom supplies are provided and classes are run by a trained instructor.